Skip to main content

 What-If vs DCA: A Better Mental Model

 "What if I had bought at $100" is a single-shot question.
 "What if I had bought $50 every week since 2017" is a more useful one because it matches how real people actually invest.
-A weekly DCA of $50 from January 2017 through April 2026 (about 485 weeks at $24,250 invested) would have accumulated roughly 2.1 BTC, worth approximately $210,000 at $100K BTC pricing.
-That's a 766% return without ever needing to time a bottom.
+A weekly DCA of $50 from January 2017 through July 2026 (about 496 weeks at $24,800 invested) would have accumulated roughly 2.1 BTC, worth approximately $136,500 at the $65,000 July 2026 reference price.
+That's about a 450% return without ever needing to time a bottom.

 The lesson from this calculator isn't "I should have bought BTC at $1."
 It's that consistent buying through every cycle, ignoring the headlines, has historically produced strong returns even when individual buy decisions looked terrible at the time.
 Compare side-by-side with our Lump Sum vs DCA Calculator.